ppp-prajwal/drupal/modules/custom/events_list/README.md

 - Created content type event.
 - Created routing file /events/events.routing.yml to route a Controller.
 - Created controller /events/src/Controller/EventsController.php to extract all nodes of event content type in $data[] and returned #theme and #items($data[]).
+- Created module file /events/events.module to parse the #theme as a twig template and #items as a variables using hook_theme().
+- Created template file /events/templates/list-published-events.html.twig and consumed variables using .operator on items.
+- Created css file /events/css/list-published-events.css to style /list-published-events page.
+- Created library events.list_published_events in events/events.libraries.yml to add css list-published-events.css and font-awesome library for star rating.
+- Attached library events.list_published_events to EventsController using #attached keyword.
+- Added style to contoller using list-published-events.css file.

 ## Maintainers